james-nesbitt/boch/docs/WHATISTHIS.md

 The base Docker container is included as a Dockerfile in the manage/build/parent folder.
 This only needs to be built once per host machine, and can be built using the build command.

-@BUGS:
-- Supervisor sometimes uses 100% CPU, I think that is not playing well with nginx.
-I am considering switching to using simplevisor, which has less features but is more efficient.
-Using simplevisor would mean losing the tcp client.

 #### the project image

 The build system builds a custom image for your project, using the parent as a shared base.
 Then you project iself can be versioned (multiple versions) and used for multiple containers.

-## A quick start

-1. STEP ZERO : You probably already did this

-  - Fork (git branch) or export this repo;

-2. STEP ONE : BUILD YOUR PROJECT CONTAINER

-  Q: Do you have the parent box?
-    If you don't then the build will pull it.
-If you want you can build it first with $/> manage/control build --build {parent}

-  - Play with the contents of manage/_settings.sh if you want
-  - Play with the container build configuration (manage/build/container)
-  - Add your project source, probably to /source (unless you want to really play with the container configuration)
-  - RUN $/> manage/control [-v] build

-3. STEP TWO : Run the container

-  - RUN $/> manage/control [-v] start
-    (the first time this is run, it will create a container, other times it should resume it)

-4. OPTIONAL STEPS

-  - To get help RUN $/> manage/control help {command}
-    (there are lots of options, which should be investigated, especially for commit)
-  - To stop a container RUN $/> manage/control [-v] stop
-  - To see the output of a running container RUN $/> manage/control [-v] attach
-  - To save a changed container back to the image RUN $/> manage/control [-v] commit
-  - To get a temporary shell in a new container (for debugging) $/> manage/control [-v] shell

-# QUICK FAQ

-Why can't I start my container:

-  - did you build first
-  - did you run any funky customizations that failed the build?
-       - check that the image was created
-       - check the build output for an error

-Why does my container use 100%

-  - we have a problem with supervisord taking 100% CPU, I haven't figured out why yet.

-I started my container but I don't see it?

-  - are you expecting a prompt or output, because the default conf doesn't provide any

-I used the shell command, but my changes disappear

-  - shell is meant to provide a temporary container based on the image
-       - you can try --persistant to have the container stay
-  - shell gives you a new container, not the same container as you have in start.
-  - shell is meant as a tools to debug the container, or to make changes that are then commited to the image.

-I don't like the file layout, how do I change it?

-  - The top of the control script has a number of bash variables pointing to the various elements.
-You could change those
-  - if you don't like the source/www system, then feel free to remove it, but make sure to adjust the volume mounts, and nginx configuration as well.